wuhk76/PingPong/README.md

 Recursive Send: “:rs” (no options)

-	Puts interface in constant sending mode, where it only sends messages.
+	Puts the interface in constant sending mode, where it only sends messages.

 File Receive:  “:fr” (no options)